Domaine Borie la Vitarèle

 France, Languedoc-Roussillon

-Too often the Languedoc is mentioned unfairly in the same breathe as a reliable source of cheap supermarket wines, a place of happy holiday memories, perhaps enjoying the wines of the local cave co-operative, but in truth it is so much more than this.
+Too often the Languedoc is mentioned unfairly in the same breath as a reliable source of cheap supermarket wines, a place of happy holiday memories, perhaps enjoying the wines of the local cave co-operative, but in truth it is so much more than this.

 The rugged landscape that takes in Carcassonne, Bezier, Narbonne & Montpellier to name but a few of beautiful towns and cities you may be familiar with.
 It is full of genuinely great terroir that has drawn winemakers from all over the globe.
 With land relatively cheap to purchase in comparison to say the Rhone Valley or Burgundy, you can see why so many take up residence and pursue a life in vineyards of this sun baked part of the South of France.
 Add to this the exceptional schiste terroir that lends so much feel and texture and you have a recipe for success when in the right hands.